 The SMI trust fund includes accounts for the Medicare Part B program, which covers physician and outpatient hospital services, and the Medicare Part D program, which covers the prescription drug program.
-Approximately one-quarter of SMI spending is financed through beneficiary premiums, with federal general tax revenues covering the remaining three-quarters.2
+Approximately one-quarter of SMI spending is financed through beneficiary premiums, with federal general tax revenues covering the remaining three-quarters.1

-2 Premiums for Medicare parts B and D are income-related.
-Standard premiums are set to cover approximately 25 percent of program costs.
-Higher-income beneficiaries pay higher premiums, ranging from 35 percent of program costs to 85 percent of program costs.
-Many Part D beneficiaries will receive low-income premium subsidies, lowering their premiums below 25 percent of program costs.
-In the aggregate, beneficiary premiums will cover only about 15 percent of total Part D costs in 2020.
-State payments on behalf of certain beneficiaries will cover about 12 percent of costs and general revenues will cover the remaining 73 percent of costs.
+1 Premiums for Medicare parts B and D are income-related.
+Standard premiums are set to cover approximately 25% of program costs.
+Higherincome beneficiaries pay higher premiums, ranging from 35% of program costs to 85% of program costs

+Many Part D beneficiaries will receive low-income premium subsidies, lowering their premiums below 25% of program costs.
+In the aggregate, beneficiary premiums will cover only about 15% of total Part D costs in 2021.
+State payments on behalf of certain beneficiaries will cover about 10% of costs and general revenues will cover the remaining 73% of costs.

 The SMI trust fund is expected to remain solvent due to its financing being reset each year to meet projected future costs.
 As a result, increases in SMI costs will require increases in beneficiary premiums and general revenue contributions.
 Increases in general revenue contributions will put more pressure on the federal budget.
-SMI general revenue funding is scheduled to nearly double from 1.7 percent of gross domestic product (GDP) in 2020 to 3.1 percent in 2094.
+SMI general revenue funding is scheduled to nearly double from 1.8% of gross domestic product (GDP) in 2021 to 3.1% in 2095.

 Premium increases similarly will increase the burden on beneficiaries, especially when considered in conjunction with increasing beneficiary cost-sharing expenses.
-The average beneficiary expenses (premiums and cost-sharing) for parts B and D combined are currently 24 percent of the average Social Security benefit.
-These expenses are projected to increase to 37 percent of the average Social Security benefit by 2094.
+The average beneficiary expenses (premiums and cost-sharing) for parts B and D combined are currently 23% of the average Social Security benefit.
+These expenses are projected to increase to 40% of the average Social Security benefit by 2095.
 These expenses do not include cost-sharing under Part A.

-The 2020 Medicare Trustees Report projects that total SMI spending will continue to grow faster than GDP.
-The total spending will increase from 2.3 percent of GDP in 2020 to 3.3 percent of GDP in 2030 and to 4.5 percent of GDP in 2094.
+The 2021 Medicare Trustees Report projects that total SMI spending will continue to grow faster than GDP.
+The total spending will increase from 2.5% of GDP in 2021 to 3.2% of GDP in 2030 and to 4.4% of GDP in 2095.

 Spending under the illustrative alternative analysis would be higher, especially in the long term, reflecting the phase-down of productivity adjustments for non-physician provider payments and higher physician updates in the long range.
-SMI spending projected in the alternative analysis would increase from 2.3 percent of GDP in 2020 to 3.3 percent of GDP in 2030 and to 5.5 percent of GDP in 2094.
+SMI spending projected in the alternative analysis would increase from 2.5% of GDP in 2021 to 3.2% of GDP in 2030 and to 5.5% of GDP in 2095.